brainpy/BrainPy/docs/guides/usage_of_connect_module.rst

 The neurons in the pre-synaptic neuron group only connect to the neurons in the same position of the post-synaptic group.
-Thus, this connection requires the geometry of two neuron groups same.
+Thus, this connection requires the indicesetry of two neuron groups same.
 Otherwise, an error will occurs.

 .. figure:: ../images/one2one.png